aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/data_preparation_concepts.md

 * **doc_id:** A unique identifier for the Document.
 Defaults to a UUID.

 * **elements:** A list of elements belonging to this Document.
-A Document does not necessarily always have elements.
-For instance, before a Document is chunked it will not have any elements.
+If the document has no elements, for example before it is chunked, this field will be [].

 * **embedding:** The embedding associated with the document (usually after it is partitioned) or None if it hasn't been set.